 Secrecy comes first

 Breaching becomes simpler as technology develops.
 You do, however, have the option of modifying your browser's preferences.
-If you utilize this approach, you may simply visit websites without leaving traces.
+If you utilize this approach, you may visit websites without leaving traces.
 You will obtain authority when the activities become confidential.

 Deactivate